Assoc. Professor Radio and Participation

-In Sunderland, I co-ordinate ArtWorks-U, a support network for artists and creatives working in participatory settings, and am currently producing the 'Introduction to Participatory Arts' MOOC (Massive Online Open Course) for the Canvas network.
+I co-ordinate ArtWorks-U, a support network for artists and creatives working in participatory settings which is part of the national Artworks Alliance group.
 I am executive producer for the weekly radio programme ArtyParti which won 2016 Community Media Association award for best arts radio programme.

-I am the Programme Leader for MA Participatory Arts and Media and have contributed to undergraduate and MA modules in the following areas:
+I contribute to undergraduate and MA modules in the following areas:

 Mitchell, Caroline (2015) Re-Sounding Feminist Radio: A Journey through Women's Community Radio Archives.
 Feminist Media Histories, 1 (4). pp. 126-143.
 ISSN 2373-7492